 I am changing the way I do things.
 I have gotten to a point where this is beyond necessary.
 Every day, I have people coming to me asking if I can photograph this for them, or design that for them, or write these letters for them.
 For a long time I've had trouble saying no, but I am going to have to start.
 Friends, I did my pro-bono time.
 I worked for a long time, produced a lot of great things for my community and the people around me, and never asked for a dime.
 As a result, there is a good chunk of my work out there, floating around and making people money, that neglects to give me credit where it is due or provide me with any sort of compensation.

 .
 Been there, done that, did my time.
 I'm sorry to all of you who figure that just because we are close friends means that you don't have to pay me or that I will cut you a deal.
 Cutting deals not only leaves me underpaid, but makes charging other people full price in the future more difficult.•

 .
 I get enough free beer from my boards and I have foodstamps, not to mention I am a socially awkward person and the thought of sitting in an acquaintance's house while they awkwardly cook me dinner and I struggle for small talk to make gives me a panic attack and kind of makes me want to die.
 These offerings are of no help to me.
 Beer does not pay my rent.
 Unfortunately.
 You can't pay your mechanic or your hair dresser or your carpenter or your gynecologist in beer, so you can't pay your photographer in beer either.
 Don't let the common knowledge that I am a lush make you think otherwise.
 Honestly folks, the only thing that pays my rent is cold hard cash, and that is, ideally, the form of payment I want.
 I have busted camera parts and a flash that needs repairing, bike tires that are worn to almost nothing, and let's not forget that nice signage requires nice markers and those bad boys ain't cheap.
 I love a case of PBR as much as the next guy, but it does not pay for repairs to my equipment or the supplies that I need in order to do the work I do.•

 .
 I am sick to death of waiting for a month after a project is done to finally see any payout.
-There is a handful of you out there who still owe me money for projects I did for you nearly two months ago.
+There is a handful of you out there who still owe me money for projects I did for you nearly two months ago.•

 [Back to Top]